aiven/aiven-docs/docs/products/clickhouse/reference/supported-interfaces-drivers.md

 ## Drivers (libraries)

 There are a number of drivers (libraries) that use one of [the fundamental underlying interfaces supported in Aiven for ClickHouse](/docs/products/clickhouse/reference/supported-interfaces-drivers#clickhouse-interfaces) under the hood.
-It\'s up to you to pick up a driver
+It's up to you to pick up a driver
 (library) of your choice and use it for connecting to your Aiven for ClickHouse service.

-:::note See also
+:::note[See also]
 -   Check out
     [how to use different drivers (libraries) for connecting to Aiven for ClickHouse](/docs/products/clickhouse/howto/list-connect-to-service).
 -   For the full list of drivers and libraries that support connecting